-The Court of Appeal of Cologne once again held that embedding content in a frame does not constitute copyright infringement.
+The Court of Appeal of Cologne once again denied a copyright infringement by embedded content in a frame.
 Thus, the legal situation in Germany regarding the liability for third party content in frames is still somewhat unclear.

-The defendant granted on its website access to the e-commerce platform Amazon.
-Access was provided in a frame embedded in the defendant’s website without any change of the domain as displayed in the browser’s address bar.
-Furthermore, the defendant indicated on his website that this service was powered by Amazon and that he received permission from Amazon.
-The plaintiff owns the copyright in a photograph which could be viewed in the frame on the defendant’s website.
-The photograph was part of a photo collage created by a third party without the plaintiff’s consent.
-The plaintiff claimed that providing access to third party content was a communication to the public and, therefore, infringed plaintiff’s copyright.
-The defendant argued that he merely simplified the access to the third party’s website without republishing the third party content.
+The applicant owns the copyright in a photography which could be viewed in the frame on the defendant's website.
+This photography was part of a photo collage created by a third party without the applicant's consent.
+The applicant claimed that the access of the third party content was a communication to the public and, therefore, infringed his copyright.
+The defendant argued that he merely simplified the access to the third party's website without adopting the third party content.

-In the case at issue, the Court of Appeal in Cologne confirmed the latter view.
-The court held that the access to infringing content by a frame was no communication to the public.
-It referred to the decision of the Federal Court of Justice in “Paperboy”, according to which a communication to the public requires a certain control over the access to the protected work.
+In the case at issue, the Court of Appeal in Cologne confirmed its view.
+The court held that access to infringing content by a frame was no communication to the public.
+It referred to the decision of the Federal Court of Justice in "Paperboy", according to which a communication to the public requires a certain control over the access to the protected work.

 Similar to the hyperlinks, the operator of a website which includes frames simplifies the access to the third party content.
 However, not the defendant but the third party who puts the content online decides whether the content is communicated or not.
-Furthermore, the indication of the cooperation with Amazon shows that the defendant did not intend to publish as its own the embedded content.
+Furthermore, the indication of the cooperation with Amazon shows that the defendant does not want to adopt the embedded content.